-Most runaway gaps form in the midst of a trend.
+Most runaway gaps form amid a trend.
 Find out how many pips a price moved before the gap and multiply this number by two.
 The resulting number is how many pips the price is expected to move before changing its direction.

 Jack Schwager on Forex gaps

-Jack Schwager designed his own classification of price gaps:
+Jack Schwager designed his classification of price gaps: